Of all the bird feeding problems that can arise, Squirrels are often the one that is the most difficult to deal with.

 The baffles that are installed under the feeders on the pole will create a block to prevent the squirrels from climbing up the pole to reach the bird food.

-But if your feeder pole is under a tree limb, the acrobatic little animals will simply drop down on the feeder from above, and hanging a baffle above the feeder will stop the squirrels from landing on your feeder.
+But if your feeder pole is under a tree limb, the acrobatic little animals will simply drop down on the feeder from above.

 Materials which are very smooth, slippery, and extremely hard must be used when making homemade baffles.